Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 Don´t forget to save the plugin settings after changes. ;-)

 ## Todos
-- Add plugin intigration for speed (Hz) measurement through In1-In4
+✓  Add plugin intigration for speed (Hz) measurement through In1-In4
-- Add plugin intigration for switch states (Sensors etc.) from the IN1-IN4 to map to delta´s
+✓  Add plugin intigration for switch states (Sensors etc.) from the IN1-IN4 to map to delta´s
+- add further 1-wire sensors
+- add support for aditional hardware for the MCS

 ### Changelog: